-- The Friends of Chigwell; - Appropriate contractors, such as visiting music teachers; - Professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - Examination boards; - Stage 3 complaints panels, which will include independent panel members; and - Government authorities (e.g. HMRC, DfE, CAFCASS, police or a relevant local authority) and/or appropriate regulatory bodies (e.g. the Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commission).
+- If you are a parent and a member of the Friends of Chigwell ("FoC"), the School may share your contact details with the FoC.
+FoC is a separate data controller and the School is not responsible for FoC's processing of personal data; - Appropriate contractors, such as visiting music teachers; - professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - Examination boards; - Stage 3 complaints panels, which will include independent panel members; and - Government authorities (e.g. HMRC, DfE, CAFCASS, police or a relevant local authority) and/or appropriate regulatory bodies (e.g. the Teaching Regulation Agency, the Independent Schools Inspectorate, the Charity Commission).